 The SUBJECT of your email must bear: YOUTH ETHICS COMMUNITY PROJECT

-Deadline is May 30, 2020.
-Please note that any submission after the stipulated deadline will not be reckoned.
+Deadline is April 30, 2020.
+Please note that any submission after the stipulated deadline will not be accepted.

 FOR ENQUIRIES AND EMERGENCY